aave/aip/content/aips/AIP-4.md

 ## AIP content in short

+- Implementation of the Aave Governance v2 smart contract
 - Implementation of voting delegation and proposal power delegation
 - Implementation of voting strategies with the inclusion of AAVE and StkAAVE
+- Addition of voting and proposition power delegations on AAVE and SktAAVE
 - Implementation of Executor entities
 - Implementation of the Guardian